-My name is Rachel Jones, I grew up in Vermont, moved to New Jersey in 2003 and currently live in Audubon, PA with my husband, Wayne, and our kids Gwen (12), Sawyer (3) and Paisley (1).
+My name is Rachel Jones, I grew up in Vermont, moved to New Jersey in 2003 and currently live in Manahawkin with my husband, Wayne, and our kids Gwen (16), Sawyer (7) and Paisley (5).

 In 1991, my youngest sister Hannah was diagnosed with Acute Lymphoblastic Leukemia (ALL), she was 2 years old.
 Her diagnosis shook our world as a family and has greatly influenced my life.
 I am proud to say that my sister is a Survivor and is 25 years cancer free!

-Cancer isn’t something I would wish on anyone.
+Cancer is not something I would wish on anyone.
 It can be so ugly and do so much damage, not just to the patient but to all those who love that person.

 I wouldn’t want to do it again, but I wouldn’t change the person I am today because of it.